chenmoucheng/chenmoucheng.github.io/43041/basic-data-structures.md

 by value and instances of more complicated, derived datatypes by reference, as is the case in this example.

+### Homework 1.

-**Homework.** Implement the following five functions for handling lists of edges and give a few convincing test cases to show the correctness of your implementation.
+Implement the following five functions for handling lists of edges and give a few convincing test cases to show the correctness of your implementation.

 ```
 int isEqListOfEdges(const ListOfEdges *es, const ListOfEdges *fs); // test if *es == *fs